opalesce/opalesce.github.io/index.md

 I'm using the [editor on GitHub](https://github.com/katiehdunn/katiehdunn.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever I commit to the repository, GitHub Pages runs [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for